modmore/RevolutionCache/README.md

 ## Tests

 This implementation follows the PSR-6 spec as tested with the [PSR-6 integration tests provided by the PHP-Cache project](http://php-cache.readthedocs.io/en/latest/implementing-cache-pools/integration-tests/).

-To run these tests:
+To run these tests, or to contribute to RevolutionCache:

 1. Install MODX
 2. Create a `config.core.php` file in the root of this project, pointing to the MODX core folder.
 There's an example in `config.core.sample.php`